Neutron imaging: Object

 The object is placed in the neutron beam.
-Given increased geometric unsharpness from those found with x-ray systems, the object generally needs to be positioned as close to the image recording device as possible.
+Given increased geometric unsharpness from those found with X-ray systems, the object generally needs to be positioned as close to the image recording device as possible.

-Conversion
+Detection

+A variety of methods are commonly employed to detect and record neutron images.
+Until recently, neutron imaging was generally recorded on X-ray film, but a variety of digital methods are now available.

+Neutron conversion

 Though numerous different image recording methods exist, neutrons are not generally easily measured and need to be converted into some other form of radiation that is more easily detected.
 Some form of conversion screen generally is employed to perform this task, though some image capture methods incorporate conversion materials directly into the image recorder.
-Often this takes the form of a thin layer of Gadolinium, a very strong absorber for thermal neutrons.
+Often this takes the form of a thin layer of gadolinium, a very strong absorber for thermal neutrons.
 A 25 micrometer layer of gadolinium is sufficient to absorb 90% of the thermal neutrons incident on it.
 In some situations, other elements such as boron, indium, gold, or dysprosium may be used or materials such as LiF scintillation screens where the conversion screen absorbs neutrons and emits visible light.

-Image recording

-A variety of methods are commonly employed to produce images with neutrons.
-Until recently, neutron imaging was generally recorded on x-ray film, but a variety of digital methods are now available.

-Neutron radiography (film)
+Solid-state detectors

+Film

-Neutron radiography is the process of producing a neutron image that is recorded on film.
-This is generally the highest resolution form of neutron imaging, though digital methods with ideal setups are recently achieving comparable results.
-The most frequently used approach uses a gadolinium conversion screen to convert neutrons into high energy electrons, that expose a single emulsion x-ray film.
+Film is generally the highest resolution form of neutron imaging, though digital methods with ideal setups are recently achieving comparable results.
+The most frequently used approach uses a gadolinium conversion screen to convert neutrons into high energy electrons, that expose a single emulsion X-ray film.

 The direct method is performed with the film present in the beamline, so neutrons are absorbed by the conversion screen which promptly emits some form of radiation that exposes the film.
 The indirect method does not have a film directly in the beamline.
 The conversion screen absorbs neutrons but some time delay exists prior to the release of radiation.
 Following recording the image on the conversion screen, the conversion screen is put in close contact with a film for a period of time (generally hours), to produce an image on the film.
 The indirect method has significant advantages when dealing with radioactive objects, or imaging systems with high gamma contamination, otherwise the direct method is generally preferred.

 Neutron radiography is a commercially available service, widely used in the aerospace industry for the testing of turbine blades for airplane engines, components for space programs, high reliability explosives, and to a lesser extent in other industry to identify problems during product development cycles.

-The term "neutron radiography" is often misapplied to refer to all neutron imaging methods.

 Track etch

-Track etch is a largely obsolete method.
-A conversion screen converts neutrons to alpha particles that produce damage tracks in a piece of cellulose.
-An acid bath is then used to etch the cellulose, to produce a piece of cellulose whose thickness varies with neutron exposure.
+Neutrons can be converted to ions that pass through a nuclear track detector made of plastic such as cellulose or CR-39.
+The ions produce trails of chemical damage called ion tracks.
+An acid bath is then used to etch the plastic, widening the tracks to holes that are visible under a microscope.

-Digital neutron imaging
+It is also possible to use nuclear track detectors to detect neutrons without a conversion screen, as the neutrons can scatter nuclei in the plastic itself.